 Houston, Texas 77056

 However, it is very convenient to hotel accomodations - the center is adjacent to two hotels and across the street from three more luxury-class hotels.
-Since the Houston classes are limited to just 10 participants, we are unable to offer any hotel discounts.
+Regretfully, we are unable to offer any hotel discounts.

-For all boot camps presented in cities other than Houston, the boot camps are held in hotel conference rooms and we are able to offer group discounts for accomodations in the same hotel.
-The class size at these locations is limited to just 20 participants - still small enough to ask all the questions you want.
+For all boot camps presented in cities other than Houston, the boot camps are held in hotel conference rooms and we are often able to offer group discounts for accomodations in the same hotel.

 Do you provide visa letters?